rltbl/relatable/doc/message.md

 ```

 Let's add a few more messages to the message table.
-Note that two of them have been added by **mike** and the rest by the user **afreen**.
+Two of them will be by the user **mike** and the rest by the user **afreen**.
 The user can be specified via the environment variable, `RLTBL_USER`.

 ```console tesh-session="message"
 $ echo '{"level": "error", "rule": "custom-a", "message": "this is not a good species"}' | RLTBL_USER=mike rltbl --input JSON add message penguin 3 species